latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Energy and utility bill assistance programs in South Carolina.
+Electric and utility bill assistance in South Carolina.

-Get information on, and find how to apply, for utility, light, and energy bill assistance programs in South Carolina.
-Qualified low to moderate income individuals, elderly, and other people who are facing a hardship may be able to qualify for emergency financial assistance, payment plans or cash grants to help them pay their utility bills or a deposit to turn their power back on.
+Get information on, and find how to apply, for utility bill assistance programs in South Carolina.
+Qualified low to moderate income families, seniors over the age of 60, and other people who are facing a hardship may be able to qualify for help with their gas and electric bills.
+Find emergency financial assistance, payment plans or grant money to help pay utility bills or a deposit in SC to turn the power back on.

-Some of the programs are offered by government agencies, including low income energy bill assistance and free weatherization.
+Some of the programs are offered by government agencies, including low income energy bill assistance (LIHEAP), free air conditioners for the vulnerable and free weatherization.
 Many other assistance programs, including payment plans or discounts, are offered by utility companies that operate in South Carolina.
+There are also charities and non-profits that work with utility providers to help people pay their energy bills.

 Get help directly from utility companies in South Carolina

-Fairfield Electric Cooperative – The name of the program offered by this utility is Operation RoundUp.
-The way this program works is that FEC cooperative members join together to help neighbors and others in their community who are struggling or facing crises.
-Funds can help address needs of the local community such as free food, clothing, shelter, health care, prescriptions medications and other community services.
-Call 1-800-628-0336 or 635-4621
+Fairfield Electric Cooperative provides financial help with bills from Operation RoundUp.
+The way this program works is that FEC cooperative members join together to help neighbors and others in their community who are struggling or facing a short term hardship.
+Funds can help address needs of the local community such as shelter, utility costs, Air conditioning repairs or other community services.
+Call (803) 635-4621 or 803-754-0153

-Orangeburg Department of Public Utilities – The program they run is known as the Project Good Neighbor.
-This is a charity type service/program that is funded by employee donations for emergency assistance.
+Orangeburg Department of Public Utilities provides payment plans for gas bills, assistance with water and other utility relief.
+The main program they run is known as the Project Good Neighbor.
+This is a charity type service/program that is funded by employee donations and will offer emergency utility assistance to people facing a shut off.
 Call 803-268-4050

-Santee Cooper Power - They offer customers the Smart Energy Loans program.
+Santee Cooper Power offers assistance with water as well as electric.
+They offer customers the Smart Energy Loans program.
 This will allow households to borrow money to pay for energy conservation updates to their home, such as more efficient air conditioning units, furnaces and more.
-Any type of financial aid is available as a result of referrals to South Carolina LIHEAP and other public aid programs.
+Any type of other financial help is available as a result of referrals to South Carolina LIHEAP and other government programs.
 Read more on assistance from Santee Cooper Power.

-Government assistance in South Carolina for utility, light, AC, and electric bills
+Government assistance in South Carolina for utility, light, and electric bills

 Low income energy conservation and financial assistance - Families that meet certain low income government guidelines can apply for assistance from government programs such as weatherization and/or LIHEAP.
 Thousands of South Carolina residents receive cash grants and financial aid from these resources every year.
 Read more South Carolina government low income energy bill help.